veracruz-project/icecap/examples/README.md

 ### Our first system

-Our first system consists only of the seL4 kernel and a trivial root task, written in C:
+This system consists only of the seL4 kernel and a trivial root task, written in
+C:
 [./01-minimal-root-task/root-task/src/main.c](./01-minimal-root-task/root-task/src/main.c).

 The example systems in the guide are configured for `qemu-system-aarch64 -machine virt`.
 Each example system is accompanied by a build target which builds the system and creates a shell script to emulate it.

-To build the first system, run the following from the root of this repository:
+To build, run the following from the root of this repository:

 ```
 nix-build examples/01-minimal-root-task -A run
 ```

 The Docker image is configured to support tab-completion for Nix attribute paths.
-For example, try `nix-build examples/01-minimal-root-task -A <tab>`.
+For example, try `nix-build examples/01-minimal-root-task -A <tab><tab>`.
-`minimal-root-task.run` corresponds to the attribute found at [./01-minimal-root-task/default.nix#L10](./01-minimal-root-task/default.nix#L10).
+The `run` attribute corresponds to the attribute found at [./01-minimal-root-task/default.nix#L10](./01-minimal-root-task/default.nix#L10).

 Now, run the example: